-The world's energy landscape is undergoing a fundamental transition as countries look for ecologically friendly and sustainable solutions to meet their energy needs.
+The world's energy landscape is undergoing a fundamental shift as countries seek ecologically friendly and sustainable solutions to meet their energy needs.
 Modern countries rely on energy to sustain economic growth, raise living standards, and improve people's quality of life.
-The regular dependence on non-renewable energy sources, such as coal, natural gas, and fossil fuels, has generated questions about their limited availability and negative environmental effects, particularly the atmospheric release of greenhouse gases like carbon dioxide (CO2).
-Researchers have repeatedly found that using non-renewable energy sources like fossil fuels (coal, oil, and natural gas) has a negative impact on the climate.
+The regular dependence on non-renewable energy sources, such as coal, natural gas, and fossil fuels, has raised concerns about their limited availability and negative environmental impacts, particularly the atmospheric release of greenhouse gases like carbon dioxide (CO2).
+Researchers have repeatedly found that the use of non-renewable energy sources, such as fossil fuels (coal, oil, and natural gas), has a negative impact on the climate.

-There is a persistent increase in CO2 emissions because of population growth, GDP growth, and industrialization which poses an alarming situation for the country.
-The repercussions of these increasingly unpleasant activities have ignited a surge in greenhouse gas emissions, which eventually give rise to drastic climate change.
-Such worrying situations prevailed across the globe (Gallo Cassarino et al., 2018).
-Since energy demand is rapidly growing, and these energies are extracted from conventional energy sources like fossil fuels, carbon-generated energies, petroleum crude, and many others, there is gradual suffering from the adoption of conventional methods (Nayyar et al., 2014).
+There is a persistent increase in CO2 emissions due to population growth, GDP growth, and industrialization, posing an alarming situation for the country.
+The repercussions of these increasingly unpleasant activities have triggered a surge in greenhouse gas emissions, which ultimately lead to drastic climate change.
+Such worrying situations prevailed worldwide (Cassarino et al., 2018).
+Since energy demand is rapidly growing, and these energies are extracted from conventional energy sources such as fossil fuels, carbongenerated energies, and crude petroleum, there is a gradual decline in the adoption of conventional methods (Nayyar et al., 2014).

 On a worldwide basis, it is extremely important to figure out a balance between the need to reduce CO2 emissions and the rising demand for power.
 The focus of the study, which is on CO2 emissions from Pakistan's energy resources, is thus one of the principal focal points of this study (Raza & Lin, 2019).
 Global warming, environmental pollution, and energy scarcity are becoming problems for everyone on earth.
 The increase in global industry and excessive energy use is the main contributor to CO2 emissions.
-The use of fossil energy has caused climate change by emitting GHGs, including CO2 (Callan et al., 2009) (Wu & Chen, 2017).
+The use of fossil energy has caused climate change by emitting GHGs, including CO2 (Callan et al., 2009; Wu & Chen, 2017).

 The methodology is described as using the Logarithmic Mean Division Index (LMDI) approach.
 This method can give important insights into the underlying elements and is frequently used to analyze variations in CO2 emissions (Raza & Lin, 2019).
-The benefit of the LMDI method is that it may be used to break out variations in CO2 emissions.
-The forecasting of the emissions connected to fossil fuels follows the usage of analysis components (Lin & Ahmad, 2017).
+The benefit of the LMDI method is that it may be used to break down variations in CO2 emissions.
+The forecasting of emissions associated with fossil fuels follows the use of analytical components (Lin & Ahmad, 2017).

-By analyzing the trade-offs between energy supply and priority ecosystem services, Martnez-Martnez's study reveals regions in South-Central Chile that are appropriate for developing renewable energy sources.
-Limited capacity for biomass, solar, and wind energy as well as medium-to-low capacity for cultural services were found after expert discussions.
-He concluded that more than half of potential hydropower plants can be positioned in areas with high capacity for regulation and maintenance and medium capacity for service supply.
+By analyzing the trade-offs between energy supply and priority ecosystem services, Martnez-Martinez's study reveals regions in South-Central Chile that are appropriate for developing renewable energy sources.
+Limited capacity for biomass, solar, and wind energy, as well as medium-to-low capacity for cultural services, was found after expert discussions.
+He concluded that more than half of potential hydropower plants can be positioned in areas with high capacity for regulation and maintenance, as well as medium capacity for service supply.
 Planning for land-based renewable energy is aided by this information, which also lessens social and environmental tensions (Martínez et al., 2022).
 In his research, Abraham Deka examined the role that renewable energy, energy efficiency, and forest resources play in halting environmental degradation.
-He makes use of data from 1990 to 2020 from nations in the European Union.
-According to the findings, increasing GDP by 1% causes a short-term increase in carbon emissions of 5.62% and a long-term increase of 2.93%.
-Emissions decreased by 0.03 units and 0.098 units, respectively, by energy efficiency and renewable energy.
+He utilizes data from 1990 to 2020 from European Union nations.

+According to the findings, a 1% increase in GDP is associated with a short-term rise in carbon emissions of 5.62% and a long-term increase of 2.93%.
+Emissions decreased by 0.03 units and 0.098 units, respectively, due to energy efficiency and renewable energy.
 However, the carbon emissions of European countries are not significantly impacted by forest resources (Deka et al., 2023).